kvietcong/kvietcong/README.md

 Age of Empires II, Risk of Rain 2, and Minecraft.
 I also love to play tennis and stare into starlit skies 🌠.

-## 🎇Things I'm Doing Right Now

-- Fall 2020 Internship working with ASP.NET Core and React Native
-- Learning about Machine Learning with a focus on Deep Learning/Neural Nets (also PyTorch 🔥)
-- Learning how to draw and produce music electronically

 ## 🥇 Main Goals

-- Get a cool internship for Summer 2021
+- Get an internship for Summer 2021
-- Keep up with and hype [WebAssembly](https://webassembly.org/)!
 - Create an actual portfolio/personal site
 - ~~Have a pull request be accepted on a project not by me 😅~~
 - ~~Participate in a Hackathon~~